jfgarcia268/vlocity-es_devops_tools/README.md

 ## vlocityestools:compare:folders

 Compare two local Vlocity Metadata folder
-The output will be a CVS file with the results
+The output will be a CSV file with the results

 ```
 USAGE